-The administration will discuss placement results with the faculty and staff throughout the year, and a school-wide summary of the placement results will be shared at the last faculty meeting of the year as well as the first one of the new year.
-The admissions, business office, and financial aid staff will receive the results during a fall and spring meeting each year.
+The administration will discuss placement results with the faculty and staff throughout the year, and a school-wide summary of the placement results is shared annually with faculty.
+The admissions, business office, and financial aid staff will receive the results during one of the quarterly Student Services Team Meetings.